 User-needs statements and selection criteria were developed to make comparisons between the FEDIC designs that were evaluated within the concept selection exercise.
 Although useful for understanding the goals of the users, the user-needs statements could not be used directly to evaluate FEDIC designs.
 Instead, these user-needs were reworded into statements to allow raters to make judgments of tangible user interface elements.
 The selection criteria were based on user needs.
-Once these selection criteria were developed, two iterations of ratings were completed using the hierarchical matrix exercise, each time comparing the components of the FEDIC designs presented in ranked order of compliance with the selection criteria.
+Once these selection criteria were developed, two iterations of ratings were completed using the hierarchical matrix exercise, each time comparing the components of the FEDIC designs to each other.
+The result of both iterations was a list of the FEDIC designs presented in ranked order of compliance with the selection criteria.
 The result of this two-iteration rating procedure was a ranked list of FEDIC designs presenting a taxonomy of components that would be most useful to have as features within a FEDIC.